 2. IRS Tax Counseling for the Elderly Program

 You can get IRS tax help from another one of its programs, Tax Counseling for the Elderly.
 Despite its name, this program provides free tax help for all taxpayers.
-However, TCE caters particularly to those who are 60 and older by answering questions about pensions and retirement-related issues.
+TCE caters particularly to people who are 60 and older, however, by answering questions about pensions and retirement-related tax issues.

 3. IRS Taxpayer Advocate Service

 You might also qualify for a free taxpayer advocate through the IRS Taxpayer Advocate Service.
-People often need assistance with tax problems, such as requiring back-tax help or other services.
-The advocate can provide assistance for a wide range of tax-related problems you might be experiencing.
+People often need assistance with tax problems, such as requiring help when filing back taxes or other services.
+The advocate can provide assistance for a range of tax-related problems you might be experiencing.

 4. AARP Foundation Tax-Aide

-The AARP Foundation Tax-Aide program offers free tax preparation for low-income individuals — particularly those over 50 — at more than 5,000 locations across the country.
+The AARP Foundation Tax-Aide program offers free tax return preparation for low-income individuals — particularly people over 50 — at more than 5,000 locations across the country.
 Bring all your necessary receipts and tax-related documents to get help filing.
-To locate an AARP Foundation Tax-Aide site near you, call 888-687-2277, or visit the AARP website.
+To locate an AARP Foundation Tax-Aide site near you, call 888-687-2277 or visit the AARP website.